Pavel Machotka: Early life

 Machotka was born in 1936 in Prague, Czechoslovakia.
 He emigrated to the United States with his family in 1948 to escape communist repression, following the communist coup d'état.
-Machotka attended college at the University of Chicago at 16, and he earned a PhD in Psychology from Harvard University.
+Machotka attended college at the University of Chicago at 16, and he earned a PhD in psychology from Harvard University.

 Career

 Machotka was a professor of Psychology of Aesthetics at the University of California, Santa Cruz from 1970 to 1994.
 He was awarded an honorary doctorate from Charles University in Prague in 1998.

 Machotka (co-)authored several books about psychology and the arts, including two books about French painter Paul Cézanne.
 His research showed that Cézanne was a realist, and that Cubists had misunderstood his work.
-In Cézanne: Landscape Into Art, Machotka juxtaposed modern-day pictures with paintings by Cézanne, as John Rewald and Erle Loran had previously done, but went further by emphasising Cezanne's realism.
+In Cézanne: Landscape Into Art, Machotka juxtaposed modern-day pictures with paintings by Cézanne, as John Rewald and Erle Loran had previously done, but went further by emphasising Cézanne's realism.

 Machotka was also a painter in his own right.